jonaskromer/pichess/README.md

 Dive deeper into the project structure, our development workflow, and where the project is heading next:

 - 🍑 **[Game Rules](docs/game-rules.md)**: A breakdown of the currently implemented chess piece mechanics, move notations, and missing rules.
-- 🍑 **[Architecture](docs/architecture.md)**: Details on the pure functional domain layers, dependency injection via ZLayer, and ADRs.
+- 🍑 **[Architecture](docs/architecture.md)**: Details on the layered architecture, ZIO effects, dependency injection via ZLayer, and ADRs.
 - 🍑 **[Development Workflow](docs/development.md)**: Guidelines on our strict TDD rules, code formatting, and the `sbt` pipeline.
-- 🍑 **[Roadmap](docs/roadmap.md)**: The 10-phase evolution plan of this project, taking it from a TUI game to a fully-distributed reactive microservice architecture.
+- 🍑 **[Roadmap](docs/roadmap.md)**: The 14-phase evolution plan of this project, taking it from a TUI game to a fully-distributed reactive microservice architecture.

-## 🛠️ Current Status (Phase 1+)
+## 🛠️ Current Status (Phase 3)

-Currently, the project has completed **Phase 1: TUI Chess** plus **pawn promotion** from Phase 2.
-You can jump into `sbt run` and play a game right inside your console with piece validation, en passant, pawn promotion, a live move log in SAN, and in-memory persistence!
-Up next is the rest of Phase 2: check detection, checkmate, castling, and draw conditions.
+The project is currently in **Phase 3** (Parser Combinators).
+Phase 1 (TUI Chess) is complete, Phase 2 (Functional Style) is partially complete (functional patterns applied; some chess rules remain), and the web GUI from Phase 7 was built ahead of schedule.

+**What works:**
+- Full piece movement validation (all piece types)
+- En passant and pawn promotion
+- Coordinate notation and Standard Algebraic Notation (SAN) with disambiguation
+- ANSI-colored TUI with board flipping and move log
+- Browser GUI with drag-and-drop, promotion dialog, and live sync via SSE
+- Typed error handling with `IO[GameError, A]` throughout
+- 100% test coverage with zio-test

+**What's next:** FEN/PGN parsers using `scala-parser-combinators`, and the remaining chess rules (check, checkmate, castling, draw conditions).

 ---
 *Built with pure functions, immutability, and plenty of 🍑.*